frankaemika/docs/source/franka_ros.rst

 .. important::

-  The ``FrankaCombinableHW`` class allows torque/effort control only.
+  The ``FrankaCombinableHW`` class is available from version 0.7.0 and allows torque/effort control only.

 The ROS parameter server is used to determine at runtime which robots are loaded in the combined class.
 For an example on how to configure the ``FrankaCombinedHW`` in the according hardware node,